 I love the fresh fruit puree in this homemade peach lemonade.
-While my recipe is on the more tart side, you can sweeten it up however you like!
+I think it might just be my favorite peach recipes!
+And while my recipe is on the more tart side, you can sweeten it up however you like!

 Summer just screams lemonade, doesn’t it?
 There’s a chain in LA called “Lemonade.”
 They have lots of tasty salads, main dishes, and desserts, but they’re most known, unsurprisingly, for their lemonades.